WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 ```

 When resolving the issuer DID `did:example:123456789abcdefghi`, we can then look for types that related to `BlockcertsIssuerService` to check for metadata and allow recipients to post their own DIDs/public keys to the issuer, much like we do today for URL based Issuer Profiles.

+It's possible that we can include `BlockcertsRevocationService` as a field in the `BlockcertsIssuerService` instead of a standalone ServiceEndpoint.
+May need to research best practice amongst ServiceEndpoints.
+If we were to seperate it out into it's own field, this could look like below.

 #### BlockcertsRevocationService